domkm/graphql-best-practices/README.md

 ### Schema Type System

 Correctly handle the types that the schema exposes.
 In GraphQL, a breaking schema change is considered to be any change that causes a query that previously succeeded to fail.
-If the client developers ignore the schema type system it prevents the server developers from making changes that should be non-breaking.
+If the front-end developers ignore the schema type system it prevents the back-end developers from making changes that should be non-breaking.

 There are two common ways in which the schema can, but should now, be ignored or misused.